The Graduate Program

-The Department of Sociology is committed to placing our Ph.D. graduates in influential academic, government, and nonprofit organizations.
+The Department of Sociology is committed to placing its Ph.D. graduates in influential academic, government, and nonprofit organizations.
 A number of professional development resources and workshops are available throughout the year offering guidance in the preparation of CVs, research and teaching statements, writing samples, and job talks.
-In recent years, PhD graduates from our program have won postdoctoral fellowships at Brown University, University of Chicago, University of Michigan, University of California at Berkeley, University of North Carolina at Chapel Hill, Harvard University, Princeton University, and more.
-Our PhD graduates also now serve on the faculty at many prestigious universities around the country, including Princeton University, Duke University, UCLA, Penn State University, Rice University, and many more.
+In recent years, Ph.D. graduates from the program have won postdoctoral fellowships at Brown University, University of Chicago, University of Michigan, University of California at Berkeley, University of North Carolina at Chapel Hill, Harvard University, Princeton University, and more.
+Ph.D. graduates also now serve on the faculty at many prestigious universities around the country, including Princeton University, Duke University, UCLA, Penn State University, Rice University, and many more.
 Many others hold important research positions in federal government, state government, and private settings, such as the United Nations, the US Bureau of the Census, the Urban Institute, and the Alan Guttmacher Institute.

-We encourage you to explore the webpages of our faculty and students to look at their research and teaching interests, to visit our admissions section if you are interested in applying, and to contact our Graduate Coordinator (Evelyn Porter) should you have any questions.
+Visitors are encouraged to explore the webpages of faculty and students to look at their research and teaching interests, to visit the admissions section if interested in applying, and to contact the graduate coordinator (Evelyn Porter) with any questions.

 Graduate Program Staff